jpe442/dodateweb/README.md

 ## <a name="challenges"></a>Development Challenges
 ---
 DoDate's central focus is the upcoming seven days.
 As a result, DoDate's database does not currently keep track of the *date* of todos.
 Google Calendar is preferred for longer term planning at this point.
-One sophisticated aspect of functionality is syncing a todo to Google Calendar API as an event.
-However, because todos do not have an associated date, the intended date must be inferred using the actual date and the day of the todo being synced.
+One sophisticated aspect of functionality is syncing a todo to Google Calendar API as an `event` object requiring an ISO formatted `dateTime` start time and end time strings.
+However, because todos do not have an associated date, the intended date for the two `dateTime` strings must be inferred using only the actual date and the day of the todo being synced.
+Once the date

 [//]: # (Code snippets that show off your best code)